List of largest companies in the United Kingdom

-This article lists the largest companies in the United Kingdom in terms of their revenue, net profit and total assets, according to the American business magazines Fortune, Forbes and Global Database.
+This article lists the largest companies in the United Kingdom in terms of their revenue, net profit, and total assets, according to the American business magazines Fortune, Forbes, and the United Kingdom-based B2B data provider Global Database.

-2022 Fortune list
+2024 Fortune 500

-This list displays all 18 British companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
-The figures below are given in millions of US dollars and are for the fiscal year 2021.
+The following are the 17 British companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
+The figures below are given in millions of US dollars and are for the fiscal year 2023/24.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.